Sachin-Ramesh-dev/Sachin-Ramesh-dev/README.md

 ---

 ## 🧑‍💼 About Me
 I'm a Growth & Marketing professional passionate about solving real business problems with technology.
 I specialize in driving digital marketing, automation, and analytics at an enterprise scale, while also building products people actually use.
-Alongside my professional career, I'm pursuing a Bachelor's in Computer Applications (BCA) to strengthen my technical foundations.

 ---